inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 In INET, the local LIB is stored in a :ned:`LibTable` module in the router.

-Upon receiving an unlabeled (e.g., plain IPv4) packet, MPLS first determines the forwarding equivalence class (FEC) for the packet using an ingress classifier, and then inserts one or more labels in the packet's newly created MPLS header.
+When receiving an unlabeled (e.g., plain IPv4) packet, MPLS first determines the forwarding equivalence class (FEC) for the packet using an ingress classifier, and then inserts one or more labels in the packet's newly created MPLS header.
 The packet is then passed on to the next hop router for the LSP.

 The ingress classifier is also a separate module; it is selected depending on the choice of the signaling protocol.